|

 I rode him out once alone but wish to do more as we continue to build trust.

-Last Saturday we had a blast on our first real trial-by-fire ride.
 I joined 5 seasoned cowgirl friends on a federal game reserve near Colville where we went to bring down 80 cow-calf pairs from summer pasture.

 Gunner was so fun.